Metabyte2710/RGB/ROG-Aura-Core.md

 Asus ROG laptops feature an RGB keyboard sold with the "Aura Core" branding.
 These keyboards connect to the laptop motherboard via USB at addresses 0B05:1854, 0B05:1869, and 0B05:1866.
 Information documented here was gathered from Will Roberts' rogauracore project (https://github.com/wroberts/rogauracore).
 The USB messages are always 17 bytes long.
-There are three main packets - color data, set color, and apply.

 # Mode / Color Data